hellotham/hello-astro/README.md

 In addition, SVG and PNG illustrations sourced from [Undraw](https://undraw.co)

-This project initially started as a bare bones port of [hello-gatsby-starter](https://github.com/hellotham/hello-gatsby-starter), but now contains more features (light/dark modes, category pages, search and more!)
+This project initially started as a bare bones port of [hello-gatsby-starter](https://github.com/hellotham/hello-gatsby-starter), but now contains more features (light/dark modes, category pages, search, diagrams, math and more!)

 ## 🚀 Project Structure